Unified Functional-Holographic Theory of the QCD Critical End Point: From the QCD generating functional to emergent order parameters

 \subsection{Bosonization and the axial-anomalous determinant}

-To expose the emergent chiral order parameter and its $U_A(1)$ anomaly-induced mixing, an NJL type truncation for color-singlet four- and six-fermion operators is introduced at a renormalization scale $\Lambda$.
+To expose the emergent chiral order parameter and its $U_A(1)$ anomaly-induced mixing, an NJL-type ansatz for color-singlet four- and six-fermion operators is introduced at a renormalization scale $\Lambda$.
 It includes a scalar-pseudoscalar channel of strength $G_S(\Lambda)$, a repulsive vector channel $G_V(\Lambda)$, and the Kobayashi-Maskawa-’t Hooft determinantal interaction of strength $K(\Lambda)$ that encodes instanton-mediated $U_A(1)$ breaking \cite{Fukushima:2008wg,Stephanov:2004}.

+{ For reproducibility, the numerical UV inputs at the matching scale $\Lambda$ and the vacuum targets used to determine $(G_S(\Lambda),G_V(\Lambda),K(\Lambda))$ in Eq.~\eqref{eq:tHooft} are summarized in Table~\ref{tab:uv_inputs}.
+These targets include the physical pseudoscalar sector and the infrared anchors used to match the vacuum quark dressing functions, thereby fully specifying the boundary conditions for the subsequent bosonization and renormalization-group evolution.